Towards the extraction of robust sign embeddings for low resource sign language recognition: Analysis

 \subsection{Transfer learning with pose embeddings}

-\paragraph{NGT to VGT} We investigate the generalization ability of the pose embedding by first training a network on a different dataset (the NGT corpus \cite{corpusngt}), and then transferring the learned weights of the SLR model (except the classifier weights) to the VGT model.
-We also do this for the image based VTN.
-This dataset is constructed in a similar manner to the VGT dataset (Section \ref{sec:dataset}); it contains 68,854 samples for 458 classes in Dutch sign language (NGT).
-We only investigate transfer learning with the existing architecture and do not optimize the architecture for transfer learning.

-We investigate the generalization of our frame and sequence embeddings with three experiments.
-First, we freeze the entire network except the classification layer, which we train on VGT.
-Second, we do the same, but after the model has converged on VGT, we fine-tune the sequence embedding and classifier until early stopping.
-In a third experiment, we fine-tune the entire model after convergence.
-This illustrates the potential gains in accuracy with transfer learning.
-Table~\ref{tab:transfer} shows the results.
+Table~\ref{tab:transfer} shows the results of our transfer learning experiments.
 The frame and sequence embeddings can be transferred from NGT to VGT.
 Even when not fine-tuning the embeddings, we achieve competitive (but slightly lower) accuracy values.
 This means that transfer learning to languages without labeled data or with very limited amounts of labeled data is possible.
 When fine-tuning the sequence embedding alone, and the sequence embedding and frame embedding together, we obtain better results.
 The best results are obtained when fine-tuning the entire network after first fine-tuning the classifier layer.

 We obtain a larger increase in accuracy when fine-tuning the VTN (compared to the PTN).
 This is to be expected, because the ResNet has more trainable parameters and thus can benefit significantly more from pre-training than our pose embedding.
 Note that the VTN also needs to adapt to the different visual characteristics of the VGT dataset, unlike the PTN.
 Nevertheless, this score (46.78\%) is still below that of a PTN trained only on VGT data (48.15\%).
-For low resource sign languages, transfer learning of keypoint based models specifically will prove the most useful.
+For low resource sign languages, transfer learning of keypoint-based models specifically will prove the most useful.